unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 Overview of pre-commit hooks
 ----------------------------

-The |HPC| comes with a pre-commit configuration consisting of the following hooks:
+The |UNM| comes with a pre-commit configuration consisting of the following hooks:

 .. table:: pre-commit hooks
    :class: hypermodern-table